pzmosquito/mr-router5/package/README.md

 - `RouteComponent` the component to render view component for a route.
 - `dataloaderMiddleware` the middleware for data loading lifecycle methods.

-### define router5 routes with `component` property
+### define routes with additional `component` property

-*The component property here is not for router5 to be aware of the view, in fact, router5 should never know about the view.
+*The `component` property is not for router5 to be aware of the view, in fact, router5 should never know about the view.
 It's here for mr-router5 to compute which component to render.*

 Both flat routes and tree routes are supported.